-Executive function refers to skills that help us focus, plan, prioritize, work toward goals, self-regulate behaviors and emotions, adapt to new and unexpected situations, and ultimately engage in abstract thinking and planning.
-Just as a principal conductor would do for an orchestra, executive functions supervise and coordinate a multitude of cognitive, behavioral, and emotional tasks.
+Executive function refers to skills that help us focus, plan, prioritize, work toward goals, self-regulate behaviours and emotions, adapt to new and unexpected situations, and ultimately engage in abstract thinking and planning.
+Just as a principal conductor would do for an orchestra, executive functions supervise and coordinate a multitude of cognitive, behavioural, and emotional tasks.

 Executive functions in childhood are, by default, challenging.
 That’s because, although our executive function skills begin to develop in the first year of life, they are not fully developed until early adulthood.

 As with other developmental milestones, there is some normal variability in the time at which children reach executive function milestones.
 But some children experience greater-than-normal challenges or delays related to their executive function skills.

 In some children, executive function issues present as trouble with impulse control, tantrums, and difficulty in self-regulating emotions.
 For others, challenges with school organization, time management, and remembering instructions are more visible.
 Adolescents who struggle with executive function often have a very difficult time reaching independence and making plans for the future.

 Contrary to what we tend to think, executive functioning does not refer to a single ability, and executive functioning skills do not develop in a linear progression.
 The major components of executive functions include inhibitory control (the ability to control impulses); working memory (a type of short-term memory that involves temporarily storing and manipulating information); and cognitive flexibility, or shifting (the ability to switch between thinking about different topics).
 Each of these skills develops at different rates, with windows of growth and opportunity for intervention.